 We live in a culture where entitlement, greed, and “I want this and I want it right now” too often call the shots.
-This thinking makes for poor decisions both at home and at work, while leaving the door open for unethical practices in both venues.
+This makes for poor decisions at home and at work while leaving the door open for unethical practices in both places.
 Think differently, think ahead, and lead from a position of strength.

 2. PrioritiesUnderstanding what our priorities are provides a clear template for other choices.